FairDP: Certified Fairness with Differential Privacy: Introduction

 \section{Introduction}

-The proliferation of machine learning (ML) systems in decision-making processes has brought important considerations regarding privacy, bias, and discrimination.
-These requirements are becoming pressing as ML systems are increasingly used to make decisions that significantly impact individuals' lives, such as in healthcare, finance, and criminal justice.
-These concerns underscore the need for ML algorithms that can guarantee both privacy and fairness.
+Machine learning (ML) systems are being increasingly adopted in decision processes that have a significant impact on people's lives, such as in healthcare, finance, and criminal justice \citep{angwin2022machine, giovanola2023beyond}.
+This adoption also sparked concerns regarding how much information these systems disclose about individuals' data and how they handle bias and discrimination~\citep{fairsurvey, pagano2023bias, wan2023processing}.

-Differential Privacy (DP) is an algorithmic property that helps protect the sensitive information of individuals by preventing disclosure during computations.
-In the context of machine learning, it enables algorithms to learn from data while ensuring they do not retain sensitive information about any specific individual in the training data.
-However, it has been found that DP systems may produce biased and unfair results for different groups of individuals \cite{NEURIPS2019_eugene,Fioretto:IJCAI22a,xu2020removing}, which can have a significant impact on their lives, particularly in areas such as finance, criminal justice, or job-hiring \cite{fioretto2021decision}.
+Differential privacy (DP) is an algorithmic property that allows the assessment and bounding of the leakage of sensitive individuals' information during computations.
+In the context of ML, it enables algorithms to learn from data while ensuring they do not retain sensitive information about any specific individual in the training data.
+However, directly applying a DP mechanism without careful calibration may aggravate the bias of the trained model's decision to a specific group of data compared to the non-DP ones, which results in unfairness for different groups of individuals \citep{NEURIPS2019_eugene,Fioretto:IJCAI22a,xu2020removing} and incurs societal impacts for such individuals, particularly in areas including finance, criminal justice, or job-hiring~\citep{Cuong:IJCAI21}.